No results for ""

 Flag evaluations are made based on the evaluation context you provide to the SDK, not what's on the Contexts list.
 To learn more, read Evaluating flags.

 These steps ensure that the PII no longer exists in LaunchDarkly.
 The PII attribute name will still appear in menu recommendations such as when you're creating or modifying a targeting rule, but no data will appear if you have deleted all of the context instances with the exposed data.
 LaunchDarkly automatically cycles out unused attribute fields within 30 days.
-If you need the field deleted sooner, contact Support.
+If you need the field deleted sooner, start a Support ticket.

 How end users can minimize the data they send to LaunchDarkly